-2.6.
 Conclusion.

 Undoubtedly, the state activity towards autocratization in Kazakhstan and Russia is obvious.
 As I cited Slater (2003) in the first chapter, authoritarian institutions are engineered in such a way as to create "infrustructural power" to control or eradicate any potential opposition and alternative views.
-436 In reality, it is manifested in multiple ways.
-On the one hand, democratic institutions are "reduced to façade status in practice."437 For example, parliament acquires large shares of appointed deputies.
-On the other hand, in addition to these facade institutes, new bodies and institutes are created to insert direct control over the state apparatus (like it happened with the special envoys to regional governors in Russia, or the Assembly of People of Kazakhstan which directly selects its representatives to the parliament).
+398 In reality, it is manifested through multiple ways.
+On the one hand, democratic institutions are "reduced to façade status in practice."399 For example, parliament acquires large shares of appointed deputies.
+On the other hand, in addition to these facade institutes, new bodies and institutes are created to insert direct control over the state apparatus (like it happened with the special envoys to regional governors in Russia, or the Assembly of People of Kazakhstan which directly selects its representatives in the parliament).

-The analysis of Kazakhstani legal codes and norms reveals features of authoritarian governance in Kazakhstan.
+The analysis of Kazakhstani legal codes and norms reveal features of authoritarian governance in Kazakhstan.
 Insurmountable powers of the executive branch in Kazakhstan has become the cause of particular discontent in the recent years.
 Unsurprisingly, the grip of the first president has tightened so much that reached the level of personality cult and the increase in the number of political prisoners.
 But it is most important to analyze this process from the foundational level: governance structure and legal base.
-That is why I focused from the analysis of the separation of powers and power balance in Kazakhstan.
+That is why I started from the historical analysis of the separation of powers and the analysis of power balance in Kazakhstan.